Defer business income until January

 You can cut down on tax preparation costs by having a clean, completed year of bookkeeping.
 Bookkeeping is a tax-deductible business expense that will lower your tax bill and make the tax filing experience stress-free.

 If you plan to pay a bookkeeper or use an online bookkeeping service to help you catch up on a large backlog of bookkeeping, arrange and pay for the service before December 31 and claim the expense as a tax deduction.
-If you’re feeling overwhelmed by your bookkeeping backlog, Bench’s Catch Up and Retro services can help.
+If you’re feeling overwhelmed by your bookkeeping backlog, Bench’s catch up bookkeeping and tax filing services can help.

 Or, if your bookkeeping software is something you want to use long-term, consider purchasing an annual subscription before the end of the year.
 Buying in bulk is a great way to reduce your taxable income and save money in the long run.
 With Bench, you save $600 a year by switching to an annual Essentials subscription or $1,200 by switching to an annual Premium subscription.